 Many of these consultations were unnecessary and simply a way for some health care workers to make money.
 Once someone is diagnosed as HIV positive, their treatment is free.
 But until that point, they remain in a system they can’t afford.
 It’s a system with the potential to benefit someone else.

 Together, these individuals, community and health care system barriers create an environment in which it is incredibly difficult to be HIV positive.

 Addressing the issues of stigma, cost, limited HIV knowledge and a weak health care system is complex.
 Potential solutions to the problem of advanced HIV go beyond the walls of MSF facility into the wider community and beyond.
 There is a need to focus on stigma reduction at a community level, while giving patients, their relatives and health care workers information about HIV.

 People testing for HIV and taking ARVs need to know about their treatment and have ongoing counselling.
-Civil society and community organisations –- such as those in South Africa –- do not grow overnight.
-But by taking small steps, such as people living with HIV sharing their stories with their communities, and working with local religious groups, this can help reduce the stigma and enable people in Kinshasa to access lifesaving treatment they so urgently need.
+Civil society and community organisations – such as those in South Africa – do not grow overnight.
+But taking small steps, such as people living with HIV sharing their stories with their communities, and working with local religious groups, can help reduce the stigma and enable people in Kinshasa to access lifesaving treatment they so urgently need.